PURCHASE TICKETS

 We’re attempting a world’s first: mapping light pollution from the stratosphere!
 The intent is to image every streetlight in Chicago from 20 miles up.
 From this unique vantage point, taking thousands of images, we can weave together a map of the entire city of Chicago at night at a resolution good enough to distinguish every streetlight in the city.

-The GONet project aims to monitor the effect of Chicago’s light pollution from the ground with an array of these GONet cameras looking up and capturing the entire sky in one image.
+The Ground Observation Network (GONet) project aims to monitor the effect of Chicago’s light pollution from the ground with an array of these GONet cameras looking up and capturing the entire sky in one image.
 The dataset that will be created from high-resolution maps taken from NITELite’s high-altitude balloons and the robust network of GONet cameras imaging the night sky from below will be a scientific first in light pollution mapping.

 Thanks To Our Sponsors